 A Little Bit About This 3 Day Paris Itinerary

-Traveling through Paris is like having a treasure box with a secret compartment.
+Travelling through Paris is like having a treasure box with a secret compartment.
 Just when you think you’ve seen it all though, you turn down an alley and find another delicious bakery alongside a piece of 20th-century history.
 Whether you’re walking, cycling, or zipping along on the metro, Paris is your oyster (and there are so many pearls inside).